e4och/js-101/README.md

 In JavaScript, the **`this`** keyword refers to the current object or context.
 The value of **`this`** dynamically changes depending on the context in which it is used.

 > ⚠️ **The `this` keyword when used inside a method will be limited to the method that it is in.
-But when the `this` keyword is used inside a  regular function, it will refer to the global object which is window in case of browsers and global in node.**
+But when the `this` keyword is used inside a  regular function, it will refer to the global object which is a window in the case of browsers and global in node.**

 ### Demonstrating the workings of  **`this`** keyword inside a method